let1tbee/Price-Scraper/README.md

 ```
 ## 📊 Sample Output

-The application generates an Google Sheet file with analysis results.
-Google sheet example could be found in 'Price_scrapper_results_example.xlsx'
+The application generates a Google Sheet file with analysis results.
+Google sheet example could be found in 'Price_scraper_results_example.xlsx'

 ## 📝 Logging